 The quick answer is no, you don’t need a booster button however there are people who enjoy having this feature as it gives them complete power over when the element is engaged.
-The benefit of this is that you are in control.
+The benefit of this is that you are in control and quick easy installation.
 But in my opinion, it’s kind of pointless for the following reasons.

 - Inevitably you will only ever press the booster button when you have no hot water.
 Then you have to wait an hour or so for the element to heat the water to enable you to have a shower or do the dishes.
 This to me seems counterintuitive as you want hot water on demand, right?
 You don’t necessarily want to wait around to be able to have a shower.

 - Every solar hot water system is built with a thermostat.
 The thermostat is the brain of your solar hot water system, it tells the element when to heat, and when not to heat.
 For example, the thermostat will instruct the element to start heating when you don’t have enough hot water in the tank.
 This generally happens when the sun isn’t supplying enough hot water for your consumption, like at night or on cloudy rainy days.